PaulKinlan/paul.kinlan.me/content/2014-02-21-Using-the-Github-API-to-optimise-your-workflow.markdown

 date: 2014-02-21
 layout: post
 title: "Using the Github API to optimise your workflow"
+description: "We've done a lot of work using Github in the recent past and here is some of the work that we have optimised."
 ---

 It is no secret that Github is amazing.
 I don't think it is widely known that they also have a **very** comprehensive [Developer Platform](http://developer.github.com/).